-Make-ups are not available except under extenuating circumstances when documentation can be provided.
+Make-ups are not available except under extenuating circumstances with provided documentation.

 Papers (35%)

 Papers make up 35% of the student's grade.
 Two written assignments are required during the semester.
 Each assignment involves library research analysis of assigned topic, integration of information covered in the course culminating in a well-written six to eight (6-8) page paper in APA 7th Edition Format.